 Egg Carton Alligator Craft

-- Paint or sponge brushes – get a small brush for hard-to-reach spots and grooves.
+• Paint or sponge brushes - get another small brush for hard-to-reach spots and grooves.

 Step 1: Cutting the egg cartons

-Open first egg cartons and cut vertically down the middle, so you have two pieces (The top of the carton and the bottom of the carton.)
-Also, cut the extra flap off if there is one – you will not need that piece.
+Open one egg carton and cut vertically down the middle so there are two pieces (The top and bottom of the carton.)
+Also, cut the extra flap off if there is one - you will not need that piece.

-Cut this egg carton vertically – the same as you did for the first egg carton.
+Cut this egg carton vertically (down the middle) as you did for the first egg carton.
 Now, cut the bottom part horizontally in half.
-You’ll only need half of the bottom, so place the other pieces aside for another project or recycle.
-This section will be for the alligator’s head.
+You'll only need half of the bottom, so place the other pieces aside for another project or recycle.
+This section will be for the alligator's head.

 Step 2: Painting the alligator parts

-First, glue the legs (toilet paper rolls) to underneath the alligator’s back (up inside the egg holes) in the last two and the first two holes.
+When all parts are dry, glue the legs (toilet paper rolls) underneath the alligator's back (up inside the egg holes) in the last two and the first two holes.

-Then, glue the head to the alligator’s back first by overlapping.
-Let dry before gluing mouth.
+Now, glue the head to the alligator's back first by overlapping.
+Let dry before gluing the mouth.
+Glue mouth to the alligator's back also, but from underneath by overlapping.

 For mine, I had to use more than just a glue stick to get the head and mouth to stay on.
 You may want to use double-sided tape for this part.